som-dev/fixprinter/README.md

 # fixprinter
-A pretty printer for decoding and displaying FIX protocol messages in a human-readable format.
+A python pretty printer for displaying FIX protocol messages in a human-readable format using the quickfix library.

 ## Usage
 ```